A cup of tea and a helping hand

 We’ve featured the spectacular artwork of Australian artist Tatiana Georgieva in our packaging, and beautiful haiku poems from Australian writers Vanessa Proctor and Gregory Piko in our New Parent and Love themes.

 Vanessa Proctor is a Sydney-based haiku and free verse poet.
 Her work has been published widely both in Australia and overseas and she has won numerous awards.
 One of her haiku can be found carved in stone on the Katikati Haiku Pathway in New Zealand.
+Recently retired from spending four years as President of the Australian Haiku Society, Vanessa wrote in 2017 about what haiku means to her.
+Enjoy it here.

 Gregory Piko is an award winning poet who lives in Yass, New South Wales.
 His haiku and longer form poems have been published in Australia and overseas, receiving a Touchstone Award from The Haiku Foundation (USA) and joint First Place in the WB Yeats Poetry Prize for Australia.